Agile methods and agile sprint cycles have been around since 2001 with the Agile Manifesto publication.

 Published in 2001, the Agile Manifesto includes a set of twelve principles:

 - Agile processes promote sustainable development.

 - The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 - Continuous attention to technical excellence and good design enhances agility.

-They define a framework that you can use to become more agile in your business.
+They define a framework that you can use to become more agile in your business and development cycles.

 Agile projects include: